 All other oral NSAIDs Limited place in therapy for treatment of persistent non-malignant pain PCN (June 2017) have recommended that a review of other oral NSAIDs should be completed separately to determine place in therapy .
-See PAD for updates A 'Safer Prescribing of NSAIDs' aide memoire is available on the PAD Celecoxib Green For use in pain and inflammation or ankylosing spondylitis In pain and inflammation, ibuprofen and naproxen remain the preferred NSAIDs Celecoxib is the preferred choice of COX-2 inhibitor A 'Safer Prescribing of NSAIDs' aide memoire is available on the PAD Etoricoxib Green For use in pain and inflammation or ankylosing spondylitis In pain and inflammation, ibuprofen and naproxen remain the preferred NSAIDs Etoricoxib is the second-line COX-2 inhibitor due to: Contraindication for use of etoricoxib in people with uncontrolled hypertension (persistently above 140/90 mmHg).
+See PAD for updates • A 'Safer Prescribing of NSAIDs' aide memoire is available on the PAD Celecoxib Green For use in pain and inflammation or ankylosing spondylitis In pain and inflammation, ibuprofen and naproxen remain the preferred NSAIDs Celecoxib is the preferred choice of COX-2 inhibitor A 'Safer Prescribing of NSAIDs' aide memoire is available on the PAD Etoricoxib Green For use in pain and inflammation or ankylosing spondylitis In pain and inflammation, ibuprofen and naproxen remain the preferred NSAIDs Etoricoxib is the second-line COX-2 inhibitor due to: Contraindication for use of etoricoxib in people with uncontrolled hypertension (persistently above 140/90 mmHg).
 The specific requirement for blood pressure to be monitored within two weeks after initiation of treatment with etoricoxib and periodically thereafter.
 NICE (use in osteoarthritis) recommends that 'When offering treatment with an oral NSAID/COX-2 inhibitor, the first choice should be either a standard NSAID or a COX-2 inhibitor (other than etoricoxib 60 mg).' so the only first choice for the use of etoricoxib is etoricoxib 30mg, which is much more expensive than celecoxib (based on Drug tariff June 2019) For pain and signs of inflammation associated with acute gouty arthritis, etoricoxib should be considered before celecoxib as it is licensed for this indication A 'Safer Prescribing of NSAIDs' aide memoire is available on the PAD Topical NSAIDs Green - for knee or hand osteoarthritis Ketoprofen and piroxicam gels are currently least expensive topical NSAIDs (June 2018 Drug Tariff).
 CCGs may wish to advise on preferred products at a local level.
 Topical NSAIDs may be considered as additional pain relief for people with knee or hand osteoarthritis.
-Topical NSAIDs should be considered before oral NSAIDs Topical preparations containing piroxicam are not affected by the EMEA restrictions on use of piroxicam Patients should be advised against excessive exposure to sunlight of area treated in order to avoid possibility of photosensitivity.
-Codeine Green The capacity to metabolise codeine to morphine can vary considerably between individuals; there is a marked increase in morphine toxicity in patients who are ultra-rapid codeine metabolisers (CYP2D6 ultra-rapid metabolisers) and a reduced therapeutic effect in poor codeine metabolisers (estimates indicate that up to 7% of the Caucasian population may have this deficiency).
-Estimates of prevalence of ultra-rapid metabolisers in different populations are summarized below: Population Prevalence %
+Topical NSAIDs should be considered before oral NSAIDs Topical preparations containing piroxicam are not affected by the EMEA restrictions on use of piroxicam Patients should be advised against excessive exposure to sunlight of area treated in order to avoid possibility of photosensitivity. there is a marked increase in morphine toxicity in patients who are ultra-rap metabolisers (CYP2D6 ultra-rapid metabolisers) and a reduced therapeutic codeine metabolisers (estimates indicate that up to 7% of the Caucasian poputhis deficiency).
+The capacity to metabolise codeine to morphine can vary considerably between individuals; there is a marked increase in morphine toxicity in patients who are ultra-rapid codeine metabolisers (CYP2D6 ultra-rapid metabolisers) and a reduced therapeutic effect in poor codeine metabolisers (estimates indicate that up to 7% of the Caucasian population may have Population Prevalence %